cdransf/cd-11ty/src/posts/2013/why-millennials-are-ditching-cars-and-redefining-ownership.md

 tags: ['culture']
 ---

-I wish ditching a car in Los Angeles were a workable option for me personally but, at the moment, I have an sixteen mile round trip, daily commute that isn't workable with public transit.<!-- excerpt -->
+I wish ditching a car in Los Angeles were a workable option for me personally but, at the moment, I have a sixteen-mile round trip, daily commute that isn't workable with public transit.<!-- excerpt -->

 **[Via NPR](http://www.npr.org/2013/08/21/209579037/why-millennials-are-ditching-cars-and-redefining-ownership):**